vvzen/vvzen/README.md

 ╱╲╱╱╱╲╱╱╲╱╲╲╱╱╲╱╲╲╱╱╱╲╲╲╲╱╱╲╱╱╱╲╱╱╲╲╱╲╱╱╱

+- I believe that inclusion in software development is incredibly important so that we can better reflect the complexity of reality

 - 🎥💥 I'm a thinkerer by nature, currently working in the VFX industry as a Pipeline TD

 - 👨🏻‍🎨 My background is a mixed bag of Humanities and Computer Science that finds its peak in Computational Arts.
 As you've guessed, computer code to me it's much more that just instructions for machines